gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

 ## Introduction

 Gradio features [blocks](https://www.gradio.app/docs/blocks) to easily layout applications.
 To use this feature, you need to stack or nest layout components and create a hierarchy with them.
-This implementation isn't difficult to implement and maintain for small projects, but after the project gets complex, this component hierarchy becomes difficult to maintain and reusing layouts becomes difficult.
+This isn't difficult to implement and maintain for small projects, but after the project gets more complex, this component hierarchy becomes difficult to maintain and reuse.

 In this guide, we are going to explore how we can wrap the layout classes to create more maintainable and easy-to-read applications without sacrificing flexibility.